IzekChen/LtoH/README.md

 Once when you finish the setup, please send the email with the details to izekchen@amazon.com

 The details need to be include in the email:
+1. The query you use to setup the index settings
-1. Screenshot of the index settings and the screenshot of the dashboard you created.
+2. Screenshot of the index settings and the screenshot of the dashboard you created.
-2. Details of how you process the data
+3. Details of how you process the data
+4. The query you use to find out the total of flight delay
-3. What problem you facing during the entire practice and how you solve it
+5. What problem you facing during the entire practice and how you solve it